fortunejuggle/src/docs/lpic2.212.1.md

 number, while the second block is a set of 16 contiguous class B network numbers and third block is a set of 256 contiguous class C network numbers.

-Even though IPv6 addresses are not likely to run out in the foreseeable future, the need for allocating private addresses has been recognized.
-RFC4193 describes address block fc00::/7, which is the approximate counterpart of the IPv4 private addresses described above.

-In addition to private IP addresses, IPv6 re-introduces the concept of link-local addresses, valid only for communications within the network segment (link) or the broadcast domain that the host is connected to.
-Routers do not forward packets with link-local addresses, because they are not guaranteed to be unique outside their network segment.
-In IPv4, the network range 169.254.0.0/16 was reserved for interfaces to allocate an IP address to themselves automatically.
-In practice, finding an IP address in this range on an interface generally means that DHCP allocation has failed, as link-local addressing is not generally used in IPv4 networks.

-In IPv6 networks, interfaces *always* allocate a link-local address in addition to potentially other configured or allocated IPv6 addresses.
-Therefore, IPv6 interfaces usually have more than one address.
-Link-local address are an integral part of the IPv6 protocol standard to facilitate neighbour discovery (NDP) and allocating globally unique IP addresses using DHCP6.
-Interfaces configured for IPv6 use part of their MAC address as a means to create a (hopefully) unique link-local address in the fe80::/64 range.

 ###   Network Address Translation (NAT)